decentraland/old-documentation/_posts/development-guide/2022-02-02-smart-wearables.md

   - epic (1000 copies)
   - uncommon (10.000 copies)
   - common (100.000 copies)
 - `thumbnail`: Image to use as thumbnail for the wearable, both in the backpack and the marketplace.
 This image should be at root level in your folder.
-The recommended image size is 256x256.
+The recommended required image size is 1024x1024.
 - `menuBarIcon`: Image to use on the “experiences” menu, to represent this portable experience, to represent the portable experience.
 This image should be at root level in your folder.
 The recommended image size is 256x256.
 - `model`: The 3d model to use for the wearable.
 This file should be at root level in your folder.
 - `bodyShape`: The avatar body type that this wearable is compatible with.
 Possible values: